mickeypearce/oradew-vscode/README.md

 - `Run tests`
 - `Populate Package Input` (Shift+F9) - Populate `package.input` setting with changed file paths from Git history.
 Latest tagged commit is used as a starting point for changes.
 - `Generate...` PL/SQL code with a code generator.
+- `Toggle Compile Watch` - Start/end compilaton on save.
+Watching Source files and compile whenever a file change is detected.

 ### Environments